xarray-contrib/xarray.dev/src/posts/introducing-pint-xarray/index.md

 Out: <Quantity([6 7], 'meter')>
 ```

-Pint Quantities act like numpy arrays, except that the units are carried around with the arrays, propagated through operations, and checked during operations involving multiple quantities.
+Pint Quantities act like NumPy arrays, except that the units are carried around with the arrays, propagated through operations, and checked during operations involving multiple quantities.

 ## Xarray now wraps Pint

 Thanks to the [tireless work](https://github.com/pydata/xarray/issues/3594) of xarray core developer Justus Magin, you can now enjoy this automatic unit-handling in xarray!

-Once you create a unit-aware xarray object (see below for how) you can see the units of the data variables displayed as part of the printable representation.
+Once you create a unit-aware Xarray object (see below for how) you can see the units of the data variables displayed as part of the printable representation.
-You also immediately get the key benefits of pint:
+You also immediately get the key benefits of Pint:

 1. Units are propagated through arithmetic, and new quantities are built using the units of the inputs: